 What to Expect before your first lesson:

-Whether you're booking a single lesson, or signing up as a regular student, it is important to come to your lesson prepared!
+Whether you're signing up as a new student or you've been taking lessons for awhile, it is important to come to your lesson prepared!
 Here are some things to have ready to go beforehand to save time during the lesson.
 Of course, if you're not confident in any of the items listed below, no problem!
 I will happily teach you so that you can be prepared in the future.
 This information is also outlined in the Lesson Policy.

 1. Tune your instrument.
 If you don't know how, don't worry - I'll teach you.
 There are also plenty of useful tutorials on Youtube.

 2. Gather your materials.
 This includes your instrument, any accessories you might have, and any additional learning resources you might want to discuss or learn from (books, charts, etc).